 |A Working Balance: Supporting New York City's Families Through Paid Leave (Report with Manhattan Borough President)||Jan.
 2008|

 Washington passed a law in 2006 that will guarantee workers up to five weeks a year of paid leave to care for a newborn or newly adopted child.
-Without a clear funding route, implementation of the program has been delayed until the fall of 2015.
+Without a clear funding route, implementation of the program has been delayed until at least the fall of 2015.
 However, advocates in Washington are proposing a bill that would expand and fund the current program; in addition to providing leave to care for a new child, an expanded program would provide leave for a worker’s own serious health condition or to care for a seriously ill loved one.
 We created a fact sheet to explain why this bill is so important to Washington's LGBT and HIV/AIDS communities.

 For more information on the Oregon campaign for paid family leave, please visit the website of Time to Care for Oregon Families.